 A person who doesn’t enjoy eroticism is not consciously choosing to be ‘inhibited’.
 It’s just the way they are and most likely they are happy to be that way.
 They simply don’t have the benefit of enjoying the pleasure of responding positively to eroticism.
 People who object to suggestions for enjoying sexual pleasure have rarely experimented themselves to explore outside intercourse.
 They simply cannot imagine that they would ever enjoy more adventurous sex and so they believe that no one else should.

 Anyone who engages in activities outside the socially acceptable is described as perverted or deviant.
 Anyone, even a woman, who talks about sex in public is suspected of having sexual or political motives.
 Women tend to avoid sexual discussions.
 Men don’t want to be labelled as perverted.
 Most people want to be seen to conform to the social norm.
+Given women’s universal disinterest in sex, the majority of people (including many older and less responsive men) are not sexually motivated.
+This is why sex is censored in all societies around the world.
+Pornography, prostitution and nude dancing bars all attract primarily male customers.

 Men who are practicing members of a religion tend to engage in sexual activity (of any kind) less frequently than others.
 Inevitably the concepts of celibacy and abstinence are much more appealing to those with low responsiveness.
 Once someone has experience, such as masturbation, there is little difference between those who are religious and those who are not.
 So religious beliefs deter people from gaining experience in the first place.